Introduction

 BrevisMarketcontract takes a small cut as a protocol fee, which is sent to the network treasury. - Prover Commission: From the remaining amount, the prover’s commission (based on their default or source-specific rate) is deducted and sent directly to their designated wallet.

 - Staking Yield: The final portion is deposited into the operator’s ProverVault.
-This increases the value of the vault’s underlying assets, causing an immediate share price appreciation that serves as compounding yield for all stakers.
+This increases the value of the vault’s underlying assets, causing an immediate share price appreciation that compounds yield for all stakers.

 Failure Handling